 If you happen to be a salary earner, proving your income is relatively easy.
-As long as your Employer issues decent quality Payslips, you can provide the 3 most recent slips and your income is locked in.
+As long as your employer issues decent quality payslips, you can provide the 3 most recent slips and your income is locked in.
 Here’s a brief video about payslips.
 But if you are self-employed, income is a little harder to prove.
 Income can fluctuate from month to month and isn’t a good measure of your profit.
 You’ll need to provide the bank with your latest set of accounts; but how long after the end of financial year do you need to complete your accounts?

-The traditional method is to provide a set of Financials for the business.
+The traditional method is to provide a set of business financials prepared by a chartered accountant.
 This shows the business’ income and expenses.
 Whatever is left over is your profit and can be used towards your mortgage.
-There may be some other adjustments that can be made but your Adviser will calculate that for you.
+There may be some other adjustments that can be made but your mortgage broker will calculate that for you.

-At the time of writing, it’s almost May 2018 (where did the year go?).
-You’re not generally required to submit your April 2017 – March 2018 Financials to the IRD until March 2019.
-In fact, the financial year has only just finished so there’s no hurry yet.
+At the time of writing, it’s the end of March 2022.
+You’re not generally required to submit your April 2021 – March 2022 financials to the IRD until March 2023 (a year from now), so there’s no hurry yet.

-If you are looking for a mortgage at this time of year, the bank will consider that using the previous year (April 2016 – March 2017) financials as appropriate.
-But the income from those accounts is coming up to a year old so by the end of August 2018 they are going to want to start seeing the latest year.
+If you are looking for a mortgage at this time of year, the bank will consider assessing the previous year (April 2020 – March 2021) financials.
+But the income from those accounts is coming up to a year old so by the end of August 2022 they are going to want to start seeing the latest year.
 This is where self-employed people get caught out.
-You aren’t required to have your financials complete until March 2019 (through an appropriate Accountant) but the bank wants to see them from August/September 2018.
+You aren’t required to have your financials complete until March 2023 (through an appropriate accountant) but the bank will want to see them from August/September 2022.

-If you are considering getting a mortgage between September and March, you will need to have your most recent set of Accounts completed.
-You don’t have to submit them to the IRD but they must be signed off by your Accountant as accurate.
-It would pay to get all the documents to your Accountant as soon as possible to avoid a last minute rush.
-As a bonus, you will be providing your Accountant with documentation much earlier than most of their clients.
+If you are considering getting a mortgage between September this year and March next year, you will need to have your most recent set of accounts completed.
+You don’t have to submit them to the IRD but they must be signed off by your accountant as accurate.
+It would pay to get all the documents to your accountant as soon as possible to avoid a last minute rush.
+As a bonus, you will be providing your accountant with documentation much earlier than most of their clients.
 They will love you for that!